 Garreth picked up the metal pipe that had fallen from his overloaded leather bag and kept going.
 He was late with his meeting before the Thinkers.
 He hoped that he would be able to join their ranks should they accept his invention.
 It had been a dream of his since he was a boy.
 To be a Thinker meant he would be given access to all resources to improve the city.
 He could travel to nearby cities as well and be given the same treatment.

-He stumbled through the door to the massive Citadel in the center of the city.
-It was the largest building ever made, and it consisted of an amalgam of precious metals, solid stones, mixtures that dried harder than even marble, and other mysterious substances that held the structure together in certain areas.
+He stumbled through the door to the massive Citadel located at the center of the city.
+It was the largest building ever made, and it consisted of an amalgam of precious metals, solid stones, mixtures that dried harder than marble, and other mysterious substances that held the structure together in certain areas.
 Many of which had been lost to time.
-Garreth believed some of the formulas still lay within the vaults of the structure.
-Locked up where only a Thinker could gain access.
+Garreth believed some of the formulas still lay within the vaults beneath the Citadel in large libraries and laboratories.
+Locked up and only accessed by the Thinkers themselves.

 His mind wandered at the thought of all the knowledge stored beneath his feet.
 His absent stride echoed through empty halls.
 A figure burst forth from a room further down corridor and his attention returned to the present.
-He eyed the figure as he approached and realized it was woman.
-She had stopped in the middle of walkway with her head held low as the door slowly closed behind her.
-Before he was close enough to ask her a question, she huffed and threw the object in her hands against the stone wall and stormed off.
+He eyed the figure as he approached and realized it was a woman.
+She had stopped in the middle of walkway with her head held low and the door behind her slowly closed.
+Before he was close enough to ask her a question, she huffed and threw an object against the stone wall and stormed off.
 Garreth remained silent as she raged by.
-She gave him no mind at all while he observed how her black hair fluttered about her face as she took forceful steps.
+She gave him no mind at all while he observed how her black hair fell across a look of anger.
+To him, time slowed as she passed and he was able to appreciate the determination behind that anger.
 He even caught the soft green scattered within her otherwise brown iris.

-He watched her exit.
-A sudden sadness came over him.
+He watched her exit and a sudden sadness came over him.
 One that made him wish he had spoken to her, but the thought was fleeting.
-He had come to join the Thinkers and that decision was soon to be made.
+He had come to join the Thinkers and that decision was soon to be made after so many years of waiting.
 He approached the door she had left behind.
 He reached for the handle and was stopped by the sight before him.
 The object she had thrown.
 It looked like fabric stretched taught between wooden rods.
 He found he could only guess as to the purpose of it.

 Muffled voices penetrated the large wooden door.
 Garreth had cracked it open without noticing.
 Through the slit he heard the Thinkers arguing about the woman.